UBC-MDS/easyphysicsR/README.md

 Equations.
 Input will be taken from the User and the solutions will be provided by the functions.
 The four functions are as follows:

-- `freefall()` calculates the time needed for a falling object to reach the ground using the equation of motion.
-The distance traveled by the falling object and the acceleration of gravity are the function’s arguments.
+- `freefall()` calculates the distance traveled by a falling object using the equation of motion h = 1/2\*gt^2, returns the time it takes for the free fall, and a plot compares the time it takes for the free fall on different planets.The distance traveled by the falling object and the acceleration of gravity are the function’s arguments.
 - `gravitational_energy()` calculates the energy possessed or acquired by an object due to a change in its position when it is present in a gravitational field = m*g*h